Thomas-Duggan/STL_Hydroelectric-Models/README.md

 ## Notes

-- Due to the size of the files, downloads can be found below.
+- Due to the size of the files, downloads can be found below
-- This was not designed for 3D printing.
+- This was not designed for 3D printing

 ## Included